siderolabs/talos/website/content/v1.6/talos-guides/resetting-a-machine.md

 From time to time, it may be beneficial to reset a Talos machine to its "original" state.
 Bear in mind that this is a destructive action for the given machine.
-Doing this means removing the machine from Kubernetes, Etcd (if applicable), and clears any data on the machine that would normally persist a reboot.
+Doing this means removing the machine from Kubernetes, `etcd` (if applicable), and clears any data on the machine that would normally persist a reboot.

 ## CLI